Why and How to Hire for Character

 2. Alignment - There is value in ensuring that an employee has a similar personality and character to the rest of your team (especially if this is someone you’ll be spending lots of time with!).
 This would ensure that the new employee will work cohesively with the rest of the team.

-3. Long-term outcomes - In the long term, hiring for character ensures that the employee and the employer can have a long-standing relationship.
+3. Long-term outcomes - In the long term, hiring for personality ensures that the employee and the employer can have a long-standing relationship.
 On the other hand, if an employee is great at their job, but doesn’t get along with leadership - they may not last.

-4. Easier to manage - Hiring for character makes the employer/employee relationship much easier to manage.
+4. Easier to manage - Hiring for personality makes the employer/employee relationship much easier to manage.
 If you’ve hired for character, you know that you’ve chosen someone whose integrity and values match yours, and hopefully, this will lead to less fallout, more understanding, and easy conversations around difficult topics.

 5. Keeps it people-focused - While hiring for skills is incredibly important, it’s also important to hire candidates who have the willingness to learn any skills they may be lacking.
-By assessing for character and skills, you’re giving opportunities to those who may not have traditional qualifications.
+By assessing for personality, character and skills, you’re giving opportunities to those who may not have traditional qualifications.
 “By doing simple things like letting candidates know the domain of questions in advance, you’re helping to keep the hiring process people focused,” Thevarajah says, “it helps to bring out the best in people when they’re not nervous or blindsided, it shows that you’re on their side and you want them to succeed.”

-How do you Hire for Character?
+How Do You Hire for Personality and Character?

 The way interviewing and hiring is currently being done is very ad hoc.
 There is no real structure to follow and this can easily lead to the wrong hiring decisions, which will eventually cost you money.

-Thevarajah says hiring for character is “as simple as starting with checklists and behavioral questions.
+Thevarajah says hiring for personality and character is “as simple as starting with checklists and behavioral questions.
 For example you can ask questions to figure out how someone looks at a problem.
 By assessing how they’re talking about the ‘how’”.
 In this way he says, you can look back at your list of traits or competencies and see if they line up with what you’re looking for.
 When they talk about the situation you’ve given them (or one from the past) are they demonstrating level-headedness?
 Problem-solving?

 In your process, you may eventually start to come up with a scoring system based on how candidates answer these questions.